CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/OPS.1.1.2 Proper IT Administration.md

 #### OPS.1.1.2.A19 Consideration of High Availability Requirements [Information Security Officer (ISB)] (A)

 IT administrators SHOULD analyze which of the systems and networks they serve to meet high availability requirements.
-For these areas, they SHOULD make sure that the components and architectures used, as well as the associated operating processes, are suitable to meet these requirements.
+For these areas, they SHOULD make sure that the components and architectures used and the associated operating processes are suitable to meet these requirements.
 As a rule, this requires comprehensive high-availability planning.

 4 Further Information
 ------------------------------